sschengyf/web-accessibility/README.md

 ### The most compatible but the most being abused tags

-`div`
+- div

   > The HTML Content Division element (<div>) is the generic container for flow content.
-It has no effect on the content or layout until styled using CSS.

-`span`
+- span

   > The HTML <span> element is a generic inline container for phrasing content, which does not inherently represent anything.

+They should be used only when no other semantic element is appropriate. <span> is very much like a <div> element, but <div> is a block-level element whereas a <span> is an inline element.

+---

+### Recap

+- Use semantic element as many as possible
+- Semantic HTML is beneficial to all aspects of web
+- Avoid reinventing the HTML element

 ---